Edward Hull (geologist): Biography

-He was born in Antrim, Ireland, the eldest son of the Reverend J.D.
-Hull.
-He graduated B.A. from Trinity College, Dublin.
+He was born in Antrim, Ireland, the eldest son of the Rev. John Dawson Hull.
+He attended Trinity College Dublin, receiving a diploma in civil engineering in 1849 and graduating with a B.A. degree.

-He joined the Geological Survey of Ireland and worked in Wales and on the Lancashire Coalfield.
-He worked for the Geological Survey of Scotland (1867-1868) and led an expedition to survey parts of Arabia Petraea and Palestine (1883).
+Hull joined the Geological Survey of Ireland and worked in Wales and on the Lancashire Coalfield.
+He worked for the Geological Survey of Scotland (1867–1868) and led an expedition to survey parts of Arabia Petraea and Palestine (1883).
 He became Director of the Irish branch of the Survey and retired in 1891.

+Hull was elected a Fellow of the Geological Society of London in 1855.
 He was elected a Fellow of the Royal Society in June 1867.
-He was President of the Royal Geological Society of Ireland in 1873.
+Hull was President of the Royal Geological Society of Ireland in 1873.
+He was conferred an honorary LL.D. degree by the University of Glasgow in 1879.
+Hull was awarded the Murchison Medal in February 1890.

 His daughter Charlotte Ferguson-Davie became a noted physician.
 He died at his home in Notting Hill, London, aged 88.
 Edward Hull's obituarist wrote of him, "He maintained the honour of a gentleman."